Minister for Housing (Scotland)

-The Minister for Housing and Welfare was a Junior ministerial post in the Scottish Government.
-As a result, the Minister did not attend the Scottish Cabinet.
+The Minister for Housing was a Junior ministerial post in the Scottish Government.
+As a result, the Minister did not attend meetings of the Scottish Cabinet.
+The minister reported to the Cabinet Secretary for Social Justice between 2023 and 2025.

 The post was created in May 2007 as the Minister of Communities and Sport, but was renamed in a February 2009 Ministerial reshuffle which saw responsibility for the Sport portfolio transfer to the Minister for Public Health.
 The Minister originally reported (from 2007 to 2011) to the Cabinet Secretary for Health, Wellbeing and Sport, who had overall responsibility for the portfolio, and is a member of cabinet.
 This changed after the 2011 election and subsequent reshuffle so that the Minister then reported to the Cabinet Secretary for Infrastructure, Investment and Cities.